 GM: After the bear swings at thin air, it stands up to grab you.
 Your whirl finishes, hitting the bear’s head as it rises, stunning it.
 It wobbles a bit, turns away from you, and then gallops away into its cave.

 PC: Can I attack it again?
 I’m out of actions this round.

 GM: It used an action to flee on its turn.
-So, as you were landing your combo is when it fled.
+So, it turned and fled as you were landing your combo.
 You can chase it, obviously.

 PC: I think I’ll